pnavais/state-machine/README.md

 DOTExporter.builder().build().exportToFile(stateMachine, "graph.gv");
 ```

-Which eventually can be later processed by the DOT tool to produce and image :
+Which eventually can be later processed by the DOT tool to produce an image :

 ```
 dot -Tpng graph.gv -o graph.png